Integrating the Google Analytics API in SharePoint

 By utilizing the stand-alone WCF service we could get rid of all the clutter of authentication, configuration and processing of the GA API service and only focus on exposing WCF Methods for the tasks we need, hence enabling a pretty neat asynchronous interface through jQuery for the users.

-The Site Owners are obviously happy because they don’t have to send a ticket or request information from the system administrators as soon as they want to review some data about their sites.
+The Site Owners are happy because they don’t have to send a ticket or request information from the system administrators as soon as they want to review some data about their sites.

 Everyone’s happy, which makes me happy!